mkuthan/mkuthan.github.io/_posts/2012-12-03-code-coverage-for-managers-and-developers.md

 Instead focusing on the numbers, manager should promote TDD approach in the team.
 Writing the unit tests should be a natural part of development process, not an exception.
-But writing unit test (or tests in general) is not easy, especially for badly written code.
+But writing unit test (or tests in general) isn't easy, especially for badly written code.

 If you are a developer you need instant feedback what are you developing.
-Waiting one day for Sonar code coverage report is not acceptable.
+Waiting one day for Sonar code coverage report isn't acceptable.
 Write the tests, write the code, run the tests and check code coverage.
 Verify that your tests cover all important lines and branches.
 Generate report in isolation, only for test under development, check only coverage for tested part of the code.